grz0zrg/fas/README.md

 The RGBA data collected is 1px wide with an user-defined height, the height is mapped to frequencies with an user-defined logarithmic frequency map.

-FAS collect the RGBA data over WebSocket at an user-defined rate (commonly 60 or 120 Hz), convert the RGBA data to a suitable internal data structure and produce sounds in real-time by adding sine waves + noise together (additive synthesis), subtractive synthesis, wavetable synthesis, by interpreting the data for granular synthesis (synchronous and asynchronous) or through phase modulation (PM) or physical modelling.
+FAS collect the RGBA data over WebSocket at an user-defined rate (commonly 60 or 120 Hz), convert the RGBA data to a suitable internal data structure and produce sounds in real-time by adding sine waves + noise together (additive synthesis), subtractive synthesis, wavetable synthesis, by interpreting the data for granular synthesis (synchronous and asynchronous) or through phase modulation (PM), physical modelling and many other means.

-It can be said that FAS/Fragment is a generic image-synth (also called graphical audio synthesizer): any RGBA images can be used to produce an infinite variety of sounds by streaming bitmap data to FAS.
+It can be said that FAS/Fragment is a generic image-synth (also called graphical audio synthesizer): any RGBA images may be used to produce an infinite variety of sounds by streaming bitmap data to FAS.

 Red and Green value generally map to amplitude envelope while Blue and Alpha value map to specific parameters of the chosen synthesis type.

 With a light wrapper its architecture can also be used as a generic synth right out of the box; just deal with RGBA notes.

-As a fun side note FAS can be considered as a basis to build a music workstation / DAW since its architecture is similar to thoses.
+As a fun side note FAS can be considered as a basis to build a [DAW](https://en.wikipedia.org/wiki/Digital_audio_workstation) due to architecture similarities.
+However it lack support for some concepts such as 'instruments'.

 ### Specifications